nyg/crypto-tools/README.md

 ### Local Installation

-1. Install Node.js
+1. Install Node.js & pnpm
 2. Clone or download this repository
 3. Rename `.env.development.local.example` to `.env.development.local`
 4. Create an API key in your Binance account and copy paste the values in the file above
-5. Using the terminal, run `npm install` and then `npm run dev` inside the downloaded folder
+5. Using the terminal, run `pnpm install` and then `pnpm dev` inside the downloaded folder
 6. Open [http://localhost:3000/](http://localhost:3000/)